lpb3393/making_successful_movie/README.md

 ## Data Exploration

-First, I imported all of the necessiary libraries I will need for this analysis.
-I wanted to be able to take a look at all of the files provided and find the important information we need to ulitmately answer the business question.
-Once I established the factors I felt were important in creating a successful movie and found information I can use, I then found mutual columns between tables to prepare for data cleaning.
+First, I imported all the necessary libraries I will need for this analysis.
+I wanted to be able to look at all of the files provided and find the important information we need to ultimately answer the business question.
+Once I established the factors, I felt were important in creating a successful movie and found information I can use, I then found mutual columns between tables to prepare for data cleaning.